 - Suitable Scenarios:

-- Streaming media distribution (such as Netflix).
+- Streaming media distribution (e.g., Netflix).

 3. External Subtitles

-- Definition: Independent subtitle files (such as
+- Definition: Independent subtitle files separate from the video (e.g.,

 .srt